Skip to main content

 Risks within churches usually fall into two categories.
 First is the legal risk associated with ensuring that your church is abiding by all tax laws.
 Some countries, like the US, make it very difficult to investigate churches and other charitable organizations, while other countries offer little protection at all.

 Second, and often unrecognized by most pastors I have worked with, are mandated reporter laws.
-These laws require that ongoing child or sexual abuse be reported to the police.
+These laws require that on-going child or sexual abuse be reported to the police.
 These laws supersede the privilege of faith just as they supersede doctor-patient and lawyer-client privilege.
-Additionally, employing or allowing sexual predators to volunteer in the same areas as children can open up the church to liability.
+NOTE: please seek out a lawyer concerning your church’s needs and concerns.

 A more in-depth look can be found in our article on church financial management.
-Or, find out more about church finance committees.

 Crisis management is often found in action plans for various types of negative circumstances.
 Form a crisis management committee and ask questions about how to deal with natural disasters or allegations of impropriety among the church leadership.
 Brainstorm the various ways your church could need crisis management and develop plans to mitigate those disasters.